sissa-data-science/DADApy/docs/source/modules.rst

 Modules (API reference)
 =======================

-The package contains the following modules: id_estimation, density_estimation, clustering, metric_comparisons, feature_weighting,data, data_sets.
+The package contains the following modules:

 .. toctree::